|Nobody punched harder|

 Previously beaten by Ali even though he had managed to lace nitric acid on his gloves and grind them into Ali’s stinging eyes, this time Sonny said screw it and took the fall just half-way into the first round.

 First round?
 Sure.
 If you’re going to drop, why take a beating?
 Makes sense.
 They called him a stooge — and a lot worse.
 Some people called it a phantom punch.
 They had no idea how right they were.
 Sonny had seen the Phantom all his life... leaning in the corner of a jail cell, by his bed as he lay back, cut and gutted, having survived one more predator.
+Anyway, some say the mob had threatened his wife and children - which makes sense because Sonny Liston was no quitter.

 After that loss he boxed in Europe, did well, but never got back to The Garden.
 Meanwhile, Ali danced around him and out into the whirling kaleidoscopic stratosphere of 1960s pop culture heroism.
 Sonny couldn’t shake the grey smell of backstreet whore houses, always the shadows, the pay phone whispers, the film-noir headlights sweeping his motel window and god knows who’s going to get out of the car with something heavy in their hands.